|Title:||Head Men's Soccer Coach|

 |Previous College:||Worcester Polytechnic Institute|

 In his first seven years, O'Rourke has guided the Seahawks to six consecutive conference tournament appearances, the 2012 CCC Championship, a spot in the 2012 NCAA National Tournament field, as well as an Eastern College Athletic Conference (ECAC) Championship tournament appearance in 2010, advancing to the semifinals.
-At the same time, O'Rourke has also helped the team succeed in the classroom, earning the National Soccer Coaches Association of America (NSCAA) College Team Academic Award in each of the past three seasons.
+At the same time, O'Rourke has also helped the team succeed in the classroom, earning the National Soccer Coaches Association of America (NSCAA) College Team Academic Award in 2010, 2011, and 2012.

-In 2011, O'Rourke led the Seahawks to their fourth consecutive CCC Championship tournament appearance, finishing with an overall mark of 7-9-3.
-The previous season, O'Rourke helped guide the Seahawks to a 14-win campaign, at the time tying the program's record for victories in a season.
+In 2013, O'Rourke led the Seahawks to their sixth consecutive CCC Championship tournament appearance, finishing with an overall mark of 9-7-3.
+In 2010, O'Rourke helped guide the Seahawks to a 14-win campaign, at the time tying the program's record for victories in a season.
 The 2010 team also set single season school records for shutouts (12) and goal differential (+30; 50 goals for, 20 goals against).

 Prior to his appointment as men's soccer coach and intramurals' coordinator at Salve Regina, O'Rourke served as the head coach for four years at Bridgton Academy, a post-graduate prep school in Maine.
 While at Bridgton, O'Rourke led the men's soccer program to two NEPSSA Class 'A' Soccer Final Fours (2004 and 2005) while compiling a record of 57-16-7 (.756).
 His teams also won four consecutive MAISAD conference championships.
 In 2004, the team compiled one of the best records in school history at 19-3-0 and established a New England prep school record for single-season goals (122).